Nortier-Geyer/Nortier-Geyer/README.md

 - 👋 Hi, I’m @Nortier-Geyer
-- 👀 I’m interested in creating all kinds of things Electronicly related
+- 👀 I’m interested in creating all kinds of things
-- 🌱 I’m currently a BEng E&E undergrad
+- 🌱 I’m currently professionally in the field of Robotical Engineering